optimizely/javascript-sdk/packages/js-web-sdk/packages/react-sdk/README.md

 ### Programmatic access inside component
-Any component under the `<OptimizelyProvider>` can get access to the optimizely js-sdk-wrapper via the HoC / decorator `@withOptimizely`
+Any component under the `<OptimizelyProvider>` can get access to the optimizely js-web-sdk via the HoC / decorator `@withOptimizely`

 ```jsx
 import { withOptimizely } from '@optimizely/react-sdk`